• Skip to main content

 Other options: Extra virgin olive oil, grapeseed oil, or macadamia nut oil would also be great here.

-Coconut oil, macadamia nut oil, or extra virgin olive oil would be my first choices.
+I often use extra virgin olive oil in my granola if I don’t use coconut oil.
 Avocado oil probably has too strong of a flavor, but you could try it in a pinch.

 Oils to avoid: Oils high in omega-3 fats, such as flaxseed oil, are great for your health but should be avoided here.
 They're meant to be consumed raw and go rancid when heated (omega-3's don't like heat at all—don't cook with them).
 I typically avoid using canola oil because it contains a high amount of omega-6’s associated with inflammation.